Smart Optimistic Rollups#

 A rollup is identified by an address and has an associated Michelson type (defined at origination time).
 Any Layer 1 smart contract can perform a transfer to this address with a payload of this type.
 This transfer is realized as an internal message pushed to the rollups inbox.

 Finally, after the application of the operations of the Tezos block, the Layer 1 pushes one final internal message “End of level”.
-Similarly to “Start of level“, these internal messages does not come with any payload.
+Similarly to “Start of level“, this internal message does not come with any payload.

 The reveal data channel is a communication interface that allows the rollup to request data from sources that are external to the inbox and can be unknown to the Layer 1.
 The rollup node has the responsibility to answer the rollup requests.